sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 ### Interactive ROC plots

 The \code{basicplot} object, which is of class ggplot, can be used to create an interactive plot and display it in the Rstudio viewer or default web browser by passing it to the \code{plot_interactive_roc} function.
 Give the function an optional path to an html file as an argument called \code{file} to save the interactive plot as a complete web page.
 A screen shot of an interactive plot is shown in Figure \ref{interact}.
 Hovering over the display shows the cutoff value at the point nearest to the cursor.
 Clicking makes the cutoff label stick until the next click, and if confidence regions are available, clicks will also display those as grey rectangles.
 By default, \code{plot_interactive_roc} removes any existing Rocci geom and adds a high-density layer of confidence regions.
 This can be suppressed by using the \code{add.cis = FALSE} option.
 The points and labels layer of the Roc geom can be hidden by using the \code{hide.points = TRUE} option.
 Then, points and labels will be displayed only when the mouse is hovering over the plotting region.
-Also by default, the \code{style_roc} function is applied, the settings can be modified by passing a call to that function.
+Also by default, the \code{style_roc} function is applied, the settings can be modified by passing a call to that function or setting it to NULL.

 \begin{Schunk}
 \begin{Sinput}